 - Keep an updated timeline.
 Track all hospitalizations, changes in medications, surgeries, etc. Communicate this information at each doctor visit.
 Don’t assume all of your team members are up to date on the latest developments in your disease status.

 - Maintain regular appointments, especially with your rheumatologist.
 Be a proactive member of your own care team by staying on top of your health.

 The RA Treatment Team

 Your medical team will depend on your individual needs, but may include one or more of the following:

-Typically, a rheumatologist is the head of the care team for RA.
+Typically, a rheumatologist is the head of the care team.
 Your rheumatologist will monitor your disease and its progression and customize your treatment plan according to your needs, making adjustments when needed.
 Your rheumatologist will also provide recommendations and referrals for other healthcare practitioners.

 Primary Care Physician: A primary care physician is typically a general practitioner who is your first line of defense for anything health related.
-In fact, your primary care physician was likely the first doctor you visited when you experienced the joint pain and swelling that led to a diagnosis of RA.
+In fact, your primary care physician was likely the first doctor you visited when you experienced the joint pain and swelling that led to a diagnosis.
 Many people have health plans that require a visit to a primary care doctor first for any health concern.
-A primary care physician is trained to recognize the symptoms of RA and can provide a referral to a rheumatologist.
+A primary care physician is trained to recognize symptoms and can provide a referral to a rheumatologist.

 Physical Therapist: Physical therapists are trained to identify and address muscle groups and joints that need improvement.
 A physical therapist will assess your fitness level, strength, and range of motion and then design an exercise program to meet your needs.
 The goal of physical therapy is preserve joint strength, maintain flexibility and range of motion, and control pain.
 A physical therapist is a key part of your RA care team and will help keep you moving and healthy.